dhchenx/mmkit-features/src/mmkfeatures/transformer/README.md

 ## Transformer-based Feature Extraction

-We also integrate the state-of-the-art Transformer-based methods to extract features based on a series of large-scale pretrained models.
+We also integrate the state-of-the-art Transformer-based methods to extract multimodal features based on a series of large-scale pretrained models.

 ### Examples